High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion

-\textbf{Wavelet diffusion condition.} The guiding condition exerts strong control over the reverse diffusion process.
-Fig.\ref{x_l_guide} illustrates the visualization results of reverse diffusion process under different conditions.
-From the first row of the figure, it is evident that the process of reverse diffusion, when conditioned by the reconstructed low frequency \textit{$\hat{x}_{l}$} , leads to acquisition of an image that resembles low frequency representation, consequently manifesting a loss of certain detailed textures.
+\textbf{Wavelet diffusion condition.} Fig.\ref{x_l_guide} provides a direct visual comparison of the reverse diffusion process under two distinct conditions: the reconstructed low-frequency component \textit{$\hat{x}_{l}$} and the synthetic high-frequency \textit{$\bar{x}_{h}$}.From the first row of the figure, it is evident that conditioning the diffusion model on \textit{$\hat{x}_{l}$} , leads to producing an image that resembles the smooth, low-resolution structure of the input, consequently manifesting a loss of certain detailed textures.
 That would make the prediction residual quite large and affect the efficacy of residual compression.
-As is illustrated in the figure, the generated refined high frequency from the condition generation module contains more high frequency details.
-The visualization of reverse diffusion process demonstrates that the generated image sampled from reverse diffusion conditioned by refined high frequency resembles original high frequency more than that conditioned by low frequency.
-That indicates our proposed condition generation module can provide a strong guide for the conditional diffusion model to predict high frequency.
+The second row shows that the synthetic high-frequency components generated by the frequency translator contain more high-frequency details.
+The visualization of the reverse diffusion process indicates that images generated through reverse diffusion conditioned on synthetic high-frequency components exhibit a closer resemblance to the original high-frequency components compared to those conditioned on low-frequency components.